enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 reconstruct values that are stored in the fields of the "density" group in the reconstructed grouping).

-*Note: The use of the* ``Grouping`` *objects over a more traditional approach where an array of pointers (to the field data), where macros/enums are statically defined that map array indices to quantity names was originally motivated by the greater flexibility of adding new,optional quantities to the integrator (e.g. cosmic ray energy/fluxes).*

 =================
 Equation Of State
 =================